OctopusDeploy/blog/blog/2017-07/variable-editor-update-rfc.md

 - A user wants to see what values have been scoped to a particular scope configuration to see if there are any duplicates.

 **Note** There were some great additional feature suggestions too.
-But we can’t include them all at once and see that the first release of the variable editor should focus on improving the basics and creating a solid platform for more advanced features.
+But we can’t include them all at once as we want the first release of the variable editor to focus on improving basic usability and create a solid platform for more advanced features.

 ## The new variable editor look